Ruth Bader Ginsburg: Academia

 From 1961 to 1963, Ginsburg was a research associate and then an associate director of the Columbia Law School Project on International Procedure, working alongside director Hans Smit; she learned Swedish to co-author a book with Anders Bruzelius on civil procedure in Sweden.
 Ginsburg conducted extensive research for her book at Lund University in Sweden.
 Ginsburg's time in Sweden and her association with the Swedish Bruzelius family of jurists also influenced her thinking on gender equality.
 She was inspired when she observed the changes in Sweden, where women were 20 to 25 percent of all law students; one of the judges whom Ginsburg observed for her research was eight months pregnant and still working.
 Bruzelius' daughter, Norwegian supreme court justice and president of the Norwegian Association for Women's Rights, Karin M. Bruzelius, herself a law student when Ginsburg worked with her father, said that "by getting close to my family, Ruth realized that one could live in a completely different way, that women could have a different lifestyle and legal position than what they had in the United States."

 Ginsburg's first position as a professor was at Rutgers Law School in 1963.
 She was paid less than her male colleagues because, she was told, "your husband has a very good job."
 At the time Ginsburg entered academia, she was one of fewer than twenty female law professors in the United States.
 She was a professor of law at Rutgers from 1963 to 1972, teaching mainly civil procedure and receiving tenure in 1969.

 In 1970, she co-founded the Women's Rights Law Reporter, the first law journal in the U.S. to focus exclusively on women's rights.
-From 1972 to 1980, she taught at Columbia Law School, where she became the first tenured woman and co-authored the first law school casebook on sex discrimination.
+From 1972 to 1980, she taught at Columbia Law School, becoming its first tenured woman.
+At Columbia, she co-authored the first law school casebook on sex discrimination and taught the first legal seminar on sex discrimination.
 She also spent a year as a fellow of the Center for Advanced Study in the Behavioral Sciences at Stanford University from 1977 to 1978.